hexus/phaser-arcade-slopes/README.md

 game.slopes.convertTilemapLayer(ground, 'ninja');
 ```

-If you need to offset the mapping, in the case that your first tile ID does not
+In the case that your first tile ID is not 1, you can provide a third argument
-begin with 1, you can provide a third argument.
+to specify the first tile ID of the collision tileset in your tilemap.

 ```js
 game.slopes.convertTilemapLayer(ground, 'ninja', 16);